BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/06 - Security.md

 [Learn more about closing out a Data Science project here](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle-acceptance)

 Congratulations!
-You have completed this course on Hybrid Machine Learning Services.
+You have completed this course on SQL Server Big Data Clusters Architecture.
 You now have the tools, assets, and processes you need to extrapolate this information into other applications.